Having psoriasis can mean that you’re constantly applying lotion, hiding your flare-ups, and searching for the next and

 Fortunately, there are ways that you can improve your condition.
 Learn more about home care and the causes of hand psoriasis.

 Psoriasis is a skin condition caused by an autoimmune issue.
 It causes pain, swelling, redness, and scaly skin.

 Psoriasis appears as thick patches of skin with scales.
 The skin underneath is usually red and irritated.
 Some people with psoriasis also have arthritis, which is called psoriatic arthritis.

-Psoriasis affects 2 to 3 percent of the population of the United States.
+Psoriasis affects about 3 percent of the population of the United States.

 Here are some of the types of psoriasis:

 - Plaque psoriasis.
 This is the most common type and often appears on knees, scalp, elbows, and lower back.

 - Guttate psoriasis.
 Guttate psoriasis usually affects the torso and limbs.
 It manifests in small spots.